cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 ### Data Structures

 Only one packet data type is required: `FungibleTokenPacketData`, which specifies the denomination, amount, sending account, and receiving account.
+Additional fields may include the `memo` and `forwardingPath`.
+If an implementation does not recognize these fields, and receives a packet with these fields populated then it will error and the packet will timeout on the sender chain.

 ```typescript
 interface FungibleTokenPacketData {